General FAQ Technical FAQ Authentication/Authorization FAQ

 Is my data safe if there is an issue with a data center?

-The NoSQL Cloud Service stores multiple copies of the data across availability domains for redundancy.
+The NoSQL Database stores multiple copies of the data across availability domains for redundancy.
 If one availability domain (within a region) goes down, the data is still available to the application from the other availability domains.

 What if the client application goes down?